Catching up with the Cardinals’ off-season

 If Rasmus doesn’t bat well though, then we are in trouble as we really don’t have a #2 hitter.
 Greene can’t be that guy in my mind, although Tony will likely want to bat him there due to his power.
 Ankiel doesn’t make a good 2 hitter, Shoemaker can’t do it since he doesn’t have power and then we wouldn’t have a leadoff batter anyway, since we’re assuming Rasmus is struggling.

 I see that the Braves are still busy signing Vazquez (nice move in my opinion) and now offering Burnett a 5 year $80M contract or something like that.
 I’d still rather have Peavy and his $63M or whatever it is.
 Wolf seems to be on the Yankess radar, so his price likely just shot up.
 Seems like some movement might start happening soon.
-Always fun to see what transpires :)
+Always fun to see what transpires πŸ™‚

-20. PHE on December 4th, 2008
+PHE December 4, 2008

 Indeed – I wouldn’t rule out a Ludwick deal either.

-21. StLCards on December 8th, 2008
+StLCards December 8, 2008

 Now I’m reading that the Cardinals have no interest in pursuing Peavy, will probably resign Kennedy to play 2B, and are looking to short term pitching contracts.